judhjit/intraday-trading-suggestions/README.md

 vwap_indicator_from_moneycontrol.py

+The Volume Weighted Average Price (VWAP) is a real time indicator of the actual average price, it incorporate the volume into the average.

+If the stock is below the VWAP, we could consider the pattern to be bearish, and if above, bullish.

-We can use the moneycontrol link for any specific stock to check if the stock_price is above or below the VWAP.
+We can use the moneycontrol page link for any specific stock to check if the stock_price is above or below the VWAP.

-If the stock is below the VWAP, it is bearish, and if above, it is bullish.